zorgch/zorg-docker/README.md

     │
     ├── keepass/         <-- Reference in.env.
 Only AFTER sftp started: put kdbx file here.
     │
-    ├──quake3-baseq3/
+    ├──quake3-baseq3/   <-- Reference in.env.
-    │   ├── autoexec.cfg   <-- Copy & adjust "quake3/example-server.cfg" from repo
+    │   ├── q3config_server.cfg   <-- Copy & adjust "quake3/example-server.cfg" from repo
     │   ├── pak0.pk3              <-- From a local licensed Quake3 installation
     │   └── pak1-8.pk3            <-- Can be obtained at: https://ioquake3.org/extras/patch-data/
     │
     └── logs/              <-- Reference in .env
         ├── cron/          <-- Sub-directories MUST also be created manually!